Yankees vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .364 with a double, a home run and two RBI.
+- Rutschman has picked up at least one hit in six straight games.
+During his last 10 outings he is batting .268 with a double, a home run, three walks and four RBI.

 Rutschman Recent Games